Karekare Surf Break

 Table - best surf conditions forecast for Karekare over the next 16 days.

-Righto, Rusty here.
-Let’s have a look at what’s in store for Karekare.
+Alright, Rusty here.
+Let’s have a yarn about what’s coming down the pipe for Karekare.

 Rusty.